-The following schedule is prepared from the College's Statements of Revenues and Expenses of the financial statements.
+The summary schedule of Revenue and Expenses is prepared from the College's Statements of Revenues and Expenses of the financial statements.
 This information is presented on an accrual basis whereby all of the current year's revenues and expenses are taken into account regardless of when cash is received or paid.
 This schedule represents the results of the College's operations.